plackyhacker/plackyhacker.github.io/kernel/physical-read-write.md

 - Discover EDRs in physical memory and null out it's callback functions.
 - Change critical structures/pointers in the Kernel.

-In a future post I will take alook at some of these options.
+In a future post I will take a look at some of these options.

+The full code is [here](https://github.com/plackyhacker/plackyhacker.github.io/blob/master/code/physical-read-write-cpp).

 TTFN!

 [Home](https://plackyhacker.github.io)